The Urinary System

 - Sudden onset of kidney dysfunction

-- ↓ Urine output (oliguria or anuria)
+- ↓ Urine output (oliguria (abnormally low urine output) or anuria)

 - ↑ Waste products in blood (urea, creatinine) → uraemia